warp.sparse#

 M (array | BsrMatrix | LinearOperator | None) – optional left- or right-preconditioner, ideally chosen such that

-) is close to identity.callback (Callable | None) – function to be called every check_every iteration with the current iteration number, residual and tolerance
+M A(respA M) is close to identity.callback (Callable | None) – function to be called every check_every iteration with the current iteration number, residual and tolerance.
+If check_every is 0, the callback should be a Warp kernel.

 check_every – number of iterations every which to call callback, check the residual against the tolerance and possibility terminate the algorithm.
+Setting check_every to 0 disables host-side residual checks, making the solver fully CUDA-graph capturable.
+If conditional CUDA graphs are supported, convergence checks are performed device-side; otherwise, the solver will always run to the maximum number of iterations.

 use_cuda_graph – If true and when run on a CUDA device, capture the solver iteration as a CUDA graph for reduced launch overhead.
 The linear operator and preconditioner must only perform graph-friendly operations.